Every thing you need to know about saffron

 Saffron has numerous properties and is a good source of various vitamins and a diverse range of minerals, including potassium, calcium, copper, iron, magnesium, manganese, phosphorus, sodium, and zinc.
 Furthermore, saffron is rich in vitamins that contribute to maintaining overall health.

-Some important vitamins found in saffron include:
+vitamins found in saffron:

 - Vitamin C: It acts as an antioxidant and plays a role in maintaining skin health and the immune system.